satav-dipesh/FirstNivesh/README.md

 A Web App for Financial Analysis, Modelling and Market Sentiment Analysis<br/>
 See it here https://first-nivesh.herokuapp.com/

-Any queries, improvement suggestions will be greatly appreciated
+Any queries, improvement suggestions will be greatly appreciated.